1. Take sample

 How does the sampling work?

-The sampling is done easily and painlessly via a vaginal swab.
+The sampling is simple and painless via a vaginal swab.
 The test kit contains all necessary materials and a detailed guide for safe home use.

 How long does it take to receive my results?